lgardaire/Karger-Algorithm/README.md

     pip install matplotlib

-If you do not have pip install it <https://pip.pypa.io/en/stable/installing/>
+If you do not have pip, install it <https://pip.pypa.io/en/stable/installing/>

 ## Use
 First you need to make the project with the commands :